MVerbakel/MVerbakel.github.io/_posts/2021-02-08-weighted-stats.md

 ### Weighted mean

-The weighted mean is just the values multiplied by the weights, and divided by the sum of the weights:
+The weighted mean is the values multiplied by the weights, and divided by the sum of the weights.
+By weighting the results, we reduce the effect of the males on the average and increase the effect of the females, rebalancing them so that the end the result is the same as if we had the correct proportion of observations in each group.
+Note, we're assuming the samples are representative of the male/female populations (i.e. we're not correcting for other biases, e.g. self-selection bias in the case of surveys).

 $$ \bar{x}_\text{weighted} = \frac{\sum\limits_{i=1}^n (x_iw_i)}{\sum\limits_{i=1}^n(w_i)}$$